 3. You’re Not Using Negative Keywords Enough (Or Properly)

-Negative keywords are keywords you don’t want your ads to appear for, and you can add them at the campaign level or at the ad group level.
-If you’re running multiple campaigns and you want them to have the same negative keywords, you’ll want to create a negative keyword list so you can apply that list to all campaigns — this way you’re only maintaining one list which makes it easier to keep track of and manage your negative keywords.
+If you’re running multiple campaigns and want them to use the same negative keywords, you’ll want to create a negative keyword list so you can apply that list to all campaigns — this way, you’re only maintaining one list, which makes it easier to keep track of and manage your negative keywords (versus adding them individually at the campaign level).

 Negative keywords work a bit differently compared to the keywords you target.
 You also need to ask yourself, “Are there any other synonyms, misspellings, or other close variations?
 Do I have both the singular and the plural version of the keyword?”